oktadev/okta-blog/_source/_posts/2021-09-12-spring-boot-spa.md

 The instructions below for integrating the Okta Sign-In widget with Vue are largely pulled from [this article](https://developer.okta.com/code/vue/okta_vue_sign-in_widget/#add-an-openid-connect-client-in-okta) on the Okta website, which is a great reference if you have any questions.

 Create the app using the Vue CLI.
-Run the following command from the project root directory (the directory above the spring boot project directory).
-It will create a new directory, `okta-app`, that will contain the client application.
+Run the following command from the project root directory (the directory above the Spring Boot project directory).
+It will create a new directory, `okta-app`, which will contain the client application.

 ```bash
 vue create okta-app